saloneeshah/Final-Project/README.md

 Based on a sample of 20 runs, we have the following findings:

 Conclusion 1:
-There is an increase of 0.73 % if the goalie knows the team's last 5 directions compared to the goalie choosing random directions.
+There is a minimal increase in the success percentage of the goalie by considering the team's last 5 directions compared to the goalie choosing random directions.

 Conclusion 2:
-There is an increase of  9.36 % if the goalie knows the player's last 5 directions compared to the goalie choosing random directions.
+There is a noticeable increase in the success percentage of goalie, when the goalie knows the player's last 5 directions compared to the goalie choosing random directions.

 ## Instructions on how to use the program:
-Please download and run the code
+Please download the code GoalkeeperSuccessRateSimulation_Final.py Install Pandas, Numpy, Random and Matplotlib libraries before running the code if not installed Run the code and enter the number of times to repeat the entire program Then enter the number of test cases per scenario (preferably a larger value > 1000) View and close the graph to end the program

 ## All Sources Used:
 https://en.wikipedia.org/wiki/Penalty_shot